eugeneccnp/terraform-multicloud-website-cloudflare-dns/README.md

-# How to build a multi-cloud website running on AWS, Azure and Google Cloud, with Terraform and Cloudflare for free
+# How to build a multi-cloud website running on AWS, Azure, Google Cloud and Vultr with Terraform and Cloudflare

+Modified the original repo by adding a Cloudflare Load Balancer and Vultr Cloud Provider

-Deploying a multicloud website in Amazon Web Services (AWS), Microsoft Azure & Google Cloud Platform (GCP) using Terrraform and Cloudflare.
+Deploying a multicloud website in Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and Vultr using Terrraform and Cloudflare.

+Original blog:
 Blog --> https://medium.com/@gmusumeci/how-to-build-step-by-step-a-multi-cloud-website-running-on-aws-azure-and-google-cloud-with-39dc98436891

 ![High Level design](multicloud-aws-azure-gcp-cloudflare.png)